-- III Health at any age where the employer terminates the member's employment on the grounds of permanent ill health.
-In this case the member receives their accrued pension benefits plus, in most cases, their pensionable membership period is increased. - Redundancy from age 55 where the employer terminates the member's employment on the grounds of redundancy.
-In this case, the member receives their accrued pension benefits without any reduction for the early payment. - Efficiency of the Service from age 55 where the employer terminates the member's employment on the grounds of business efficiency.
-In this case, the member receives their accrued pension benefits without any reduction for the early payment. - Compassionate retirement from age 55 where the member leaves employment to care for a close relative suffering from a long-term illness full time, has no other source of income and opportunities for other employment are severely limited.
+Ill Health - at any age where the employer terminates the member's employment on the grounds of permanent ill health.
+In this case the member receives their accrued pension benefits plus, in most cases, the pension will be increased.
+The level of ill health retirement benefits depends on how capable the member is of sustaining gainful employment after they leave.

+Redundancy - from age 55 where the employer terminates the member's employment on the grounds of redundancy.
+In this case, the member receives their accrued pension benefits without any reduction for the early payment.

+Efficiency of the Service - from age 55 where the employer terminates the member's employment on the grounds of business efficiency.
+In this case, the member receives their accrued pension benefits without any reduction for the early payment.

+Compassionate retirement - from age 55 where the member leaves employment to care for a close relative suffering from a long-term illness full time, has no other source of income and opportunities for other employment are severely limited.